joepvd/iiiutils/README.md

 # iiiutils
-Some utils for convenient desktop computing
+Some utils for convenient desktop computing.

 ## note: Script to have a notes app ready in i3wm